 Levelling up can only be achieved by tackling the productivity gap at the heart of the North-South divide and – without transformational infrastructure – this simply won’t happen.
 Developments such as the proposed £125m Eden North in Morecambe – an innovation-led project with the potential to simultaneously spearhead a green revolution here in the North and revive tourism in the local area – will be passed over in favour of cheaper, minor schemes.

-Since its inception, the driving theory behind the Northern Powerhouse has included devolution.
-Working in the Treasury alongside then-Chancellor George Osborne, we advanced the case for intrinsic value of empowered local leaders, directly answerable to their electorate.
+Since its inception, the driving theory behind the Northern Powerhouse has been devolution.
+Working in the Treasury alongside then-Chancellor George Osborne, we advanced the case for the intrinsic value of empowered local leaders, directly answerable to their electorate.

 In 2017, the first of the devolution deals were signed and we now have Metro Mayors in Greater Manchester, Liverpool City Region, South Yorkshire and the Tees Valley, with an election this May in West Yorkshire.

 While we’ve started to see some promising in-roads in areas such as in the Tees Valley and in city regions like Greater Manchester, the Mayors’ powers have been limited due to governments failing to recognise their potential and devolving further.
 It wasn’t until the introduction of local restrictions in August – and the ensuing well-publicised battle between Mayors and Whitehall – that people sat up and began to take notice.

 Until local areas aren’t forced to go with a begging bowl to Whitehall whenever they need funding, this tension will continue to sow conflict – each time growing a little more fractious.
 Far easier and more effective would be a system that trusted Mayors to do the job they were elected to do.

 And we’ve seen time and again that it works.
 Bradford Council have implemented a hugely successful track and trace system themselves months before overly centralised health bureaucracies understood the role local authorities could play.